grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ### Connection to an audio driver API

 An *audio driver architecture* typically connects a Faust program to the audio drivers.
-It is responsible for allocating and releasing the audio channels and for calling the Faust `compute` method to handle incoming audio buffers and/or to produce audio output.
-It is also responsible for presenting the audio as non-interleaved float data, normalized between -1.0 and 1.0.
+It is responsible for:

+- allocating and releasing the audio channels and presenting the audio as non-interleaved float data, normalized between -1.0 and 1.0
+- calling the DSP `init` method at init time, to setup the `ma.SR` variable possibly used in the DSP code
+- calling the DSP `compute` method to handle incoming audio buffers and/or to produce audio outputs.

 The default compilation model uses separated audio input and output buffers not referring to the same memory locations.
 The `-inpl (--in-place)` code generation model allows us to generate code working when *input and output buffers are the same* (which is typically needed in some embedded devices).
 This option currently only works in scalar (= default) code generation mode.